Getting Your Business Started: Jewellery and Precious Metalwork

 Come and learn how the Goldsmiths’ Centre can support you to develop your jewellery and precious metal business, from technical and inspirational opportunities, to business courses and workshops.

-Join three Goldsmiths’ Centre alumni, Ella Fearon-Low, Harriet Morris and William Romeril, who have taken part in Centre programmes including Getting Started, Shine and Setting Out, in conversation with Public Programme Manager Charlotte Dew.
-They will discuss their developmental journeys and share what they have learnt along the way.
-There will be the opportunity to ask questions and join-in the conversation.
+Join three Goldsmiths’ Centre alumni, Ella Fearon-Low, Harriet Morris and William Romeril, who have all taken part in Centre programmes in conversation with Public Programme Manager Charlotte Dew.
+Each maker discusses their developmental journeys and shares what they have learnt along the way.

 Who are the speakers?